 Maintaining Excellent Oral Hygiene

 The best prevention is avoiding cavities entirely through excellent oral hygiene.
 Brush twice daily with fluoride toothpaste, floss daily, limit sugary and acidic foods, and attend regular dental checkups.
 Early cavity detection allows for smaller fillings that cause less trauma and sensitivity.
-Preventive care is always preferable to treating advanced decay.
+You can also learn more about what to expect at your next dental cleaning appointment and why staying consistent with preventive care matters for long-term dental health.

 Following Post-Procedure Instructions